-Patient care is my life and my community is the center of my world.
-I am a nurse who lives in a small town in Florida and many of our doctors are getting old and retiring.
+Patient care is my life, and my community is the center of my world.
+I am a nurse who lives in a small town in Florida, and many of our doctors are getting old and retiring.
 Immigrants move through our area, often in need of health care, with many not receiving it.
-I hope to be accepted to and complete your world-class program for the MSN Degree at XXXX University to that I can work as an Advanced Registered Nurse Practitioner in my community.
-Now 32, I think of myself as a “homegirl” and I love my small town dearly.
-I also want to think of myself from now on as the Florence Nightingale of XXXX, Florida.
-I want to serve on the front lines, open my community health clinic, go out and find those who need medical attention, and find attention for them to the extent to which I am unable to provide it myself.
-I imagine doing this for at least another 4 decades, hopefully, 5, maybe even 6 with the advances being made in our field.
+I hope to be accepted to and complete your world-class program for the MSN Degree at XXXX University so that I can work as an Advanced Registered Nurse Practitioner in my community.
+Now 32, I think of myself as a “homegirl” and dearly love my small town.
+I also want to think of myself as the Florence Nightingale of XXXX, Florida.
+I want to serve on the front lines, open my community health clinic, go out and find those who need medical attention, and continue to watch for them.
+I imagine doing this for at least another four decades if not five or six.

-My long-term objective after I gain several years of experience as an ARNP would be to complete a DNP degree.
-I see this goal of education to the terminal degree in my field as something much more than an academic exercise; rather, it would build upon and advance my central real-world dream of a clinic where I might be able to develop and employ a multi-disciplinary team of health care professionals, including mental health professionals and social workers.
-Community medicine is my dream and nursing is my vehicle.
-I love people and treating those who are sick because I feel I was blessed with healing hands.
+My long-term objective after gaining several years of experience as an ARNP would be to complete a DNP degree.
+I see this goal of education to the terminal degree in my field as something much more than an academic exercise; instead, it would build upon and advance my central real-world dream of a clinic where I might be able to develop and employ a multi-disciplinary team of health care professionals, including mental health professionals and social workers.
+Community medicine is my dream, and nursing is my vehicle.
+I love people and treat sick people because I feel blessed with healing hands.
 I communicate well with patients, their families, and coworkers.
-I have experience in dealing with patients and families over the last ten years; patients of all ages, within different areas of our healthcare systems, hospitals, clinics, rehabs, long-term care facilities, and also patients’ homes.
+I have experience dealing with patients and families over the last ten years; patients of all ages, within different areas of our healthcare systems, hospitals, clinics, rehabs, long-term care facilities, and patient homes.

-I have always given my all to provide the best healthcare that I can provide, with an open mind along with a non-judgmental, positive attitude and outlook that places a top priority on the patient’s wishes and concerns, serving as their advocate as well as their caregiver.
-I also look forward to advancing through my studies at XXXX in the area of diversity issues and nursing care, and to learning how to better tailor my thinking and efforts to patients of ethnic minority groups.
+I have always given my all to provide the best healthcare I can provide, with an open mind and a non-judgmental, positive attitude and outlook that prioritizes the patient’s wishes and concerns, serving as their advocate and caregiver.
+I also look forward to advancing through my studies at XXXX in diversity issues and nursing care and learning how to better tailor my thinking and efforts to patients of ethnic minority groups.